consistent-milk12/masstree/README.md

 This project **attempts to reimplement** the [original C++ Masstree](https://github.com/kohler/masstree-beta) developed at MIT in Rust, with planned divergences for safety, ergonomics, and Rust idioms.
 While the core algorithm remains the same, this implementation introduces value lifetime management via `Arc<V>`, type-state locking, and modern concurrency primitives.

-**Status:** Early development - core structures implemented, tree operations in progress.
+**Status:** Phase 1 complete - single-threaded core with `get`/`insert`/split operations working.
+Multi-layer keys and concurrency planned for Phase 2-3.

 ## Overview